Opensourceful/WolfFlow/README.md

    - SHELL_PLACEHOLDER (e.g., "cmd" or "bash")
    - HOME_PLACEHOLDER (your home directory)
    - WORKSPACE_PLACEHOLDER (your project directory)
-   - GLOBAL_SETTINGS_PLACEHOLDER (Roo Code global settings path)
+   - GLOBAL_SETTINGS_PLACEHOLDER (Seawolf Code global settings path)
-   - MCP_LOCATION_PLACEHOLDER (Roo Code MCP directory path)
+   - MCP_LOCATION_PLACEHOLDER (Seawolf Code MCP directory path)
-   - MCP_SETTINGS_PLACEHOLDER (Roo Code MCP settings path)
+   - MCP_SETTINGS_PLACEHOLDER (Seawolf Code MCP settings path)

    #### Next Steps
    After running the script:
-   1. Verify that `.roo/system-prompt-*` files contain your system paths
+   1. Verify that `.Seawolf/system-prompt-*` files contain your system paths
-   2. Start using VS Code with the Roo Code extension
+   2. Start using VS Code with the Seawolf Code extension
    3. The Memory Bank will be initialized on first use

-   ### 2. Using RooFlow
+   ### 2. Using SeawolfFlow

-   1.  **Start a Chat:** Open a new Roo Code chat in your project.
+   1.  **Start a Chat:** Open a new Seawolf Code chat in your project.
    2.  **Select a Mode:** Choose the appropriate mode (Architect, Code, Test, Debug, Ask) for your task.
-   3.  **Interact with Roo:**  Give Roo instructions and ask questions.
-Roo will automatically use the Memory Bank to maintain context.
+   3.  **Interact with Seawolf:**  Give Seawolf instructions and ask questions.
+Seawolf will automatically use the Memory Bank to maintain context.
-   4.  **Memory Bank Initialization:**  If you start a chat in a project *without* a `memory-bank/` directory, Roo will suggest switching to Architect mode and guide you through the initialization process.
+   4.  **Memory Bank Initialization:**  If you start a chat in a project *without* a `memory-bank/` directory, Seawolf will suggest switching to Architect mode and guide you through the initialization process.
    5. **"Update Memory Bank" Command:** At any time, you can type "Update Memory Bank" or "UMB" to force a synchronization of the chat session's information into the Memory Bank.
 This is useful for ensuring continuity across sessions or before switching modes.

 ## 📚 Memory Bank Structure

-The Memory Bank is a directory named `memory-bank` located in your project's root.
+The Memory Bank is a directory named `memory-bank` located in your project's Seawolft.
 It contains several Markdown files that store different aspects of your project's knowledge:

 | File                 | Purpose                                                                                                                               |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |